Solitaire Guide: Tips on How to Win Solitaire

 Above, you see an example of how such a deck looks.
 You can see an Ace that can be moved to the foundation, a Jack that can be moved to the Queen and a Three that can be moved to the Four.

-Tip 10 (Bonus tip): Identify a bad deal
+Tip 10 (Bonus tip): Identifying a bad deal

 Just as you can be dealt games that are easily winnable, you can also be dealt games that are not so easily winnable.
 They might not be winnable no matter how much you try.
 Identifying these types of games can save you a lot of time.
 On the other hand, you might be the type of person who likes a challenge, which means you'll want to play these types of games.